-consider cu · ·
+M/a implemented the

+consider current We implemented the

 issues.
 Communications and Engagement

 Strategy 2019-2022, engaging

 and listening to residents and

 customers.

 We have rolled out new social

 media channels to reach new

 audiences (Nextdoor, Mayors

 twitter account and blog) and have

 increased our use of others

 (Instagram).

 Consultation on the pre-

 submission version of Local Plan

 Part 2 was undertaken in

 accordance with the Statement

 Community Involvement for a

 period of 9 weeks rather than

 statutory minimum of 6 weeks.